LandryHouston/ASL_Translator/README.md

 <p>

 I've developed two ASL Translator web applications for a user-friendly experience.
 The Streamlit app allows users to upload ASL sign images, providing automatic class predictions.
 On the other hand, the Flask app enables real-time translations using the webcam.
 It recognizes hand gestures, assigns landmarks, and displays predictions near the hand, ensuring easy readability.
+For a prediction to be visible, the model requires a confidence level of at least 50%.
+If it's less confident, no prediction will be displayed.

 I created videos showcasing both of the web applications, check them out [here](/media/videos/).